 The town of Mt Olive remains intimately associated with Mother Jones and celebrates its connection to her with banners hanging from lamp posts.
 Many related activities are conducted in Mt Olive by the Friends of the Mother Jones Museum Association.

 One of the activities of the Friends of the Mother Jones Museum Association is a performance with a Mother Jones and a General Bradley impersonator, both of whom are members of the FMJMA.
-Click on the links to watch brief clips of Loretta Williams as Mother Jones and Jim Alderson as General Bradley (replacing the distinguished James Alderson).
+Click on the links to watch brief clips of Loretta Williams as Mother Jones and Dale Hawkins as General Bradley (replacing the distinguished James Alderson).

 The Mount Olive Herald, which began publishing in June 1880 still operates in town (as a weekly).
 It covered Mother Jones’ funeral, the development of the the Union Miners Cemetery, the dedication of the Monument, and the struggles between the Progressives and the UMWA.
 Its office is still on Main Street!

 For more information about the historic Mother Jones and the labor struggles of coal miners, please go to the RESOURCES section of this project website: https://mythicmississippi.illinois.edu/resources/

 Another source of historical information for Mt.
 Olive and all of Macoupin County can be found here: https://macoupin.illinoisgenweb.org/